bodekerscientific/wikidot-to-mediawiki/README.md

 The conversion program (`convert.py`) takes backups of Wikidot sites (produced by [Wikidot-tools](https://github.com/bodekerscientific/wikidot_tools)) and produces MediaWiki-formatted text files and attachments that are ready for upload to a MediaWiki site.

-The upload program (`upload.py`) takes the output of the convertor and uploads the data to a MediaWiki site.
+The upload program (`upload.py`) takes the output of the converter and uploads the data to a MediaWiki site.

 ## How to Use

 There are three key steps in moving a Wikidot-based wiki to a MediaWiki-based wiki:

 0. Backup the Wikidot site using [Wikidot-tools](https://github.com/bodekerscientific/wikidot_tools).
 1. Convert the Wikidot-based backup to a collection of files ready for MediaWiki.
 2. Upload the collection of files to MediaWiki.